Healthcare Operations and Essential Infrastructure

 This clearance is revocable and if safety issues or non compliance with these requirements arise, the temporary approval is revocable at any time.

-Automatic permit, no fee.
+Reviewed on a case by case basis, no fee.
 Fill out application below.

 Description: Public parking spaces are all parking on public streets, such as 4th Street.
 At this time we are not allowing the use of parking spaces within public City parking lots.